DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-1-mentor-materials.md

 Welcome the ECT to this module.

-Explain to the ECT that the purpose of this module is to begin thinking about ‘how pupils learn’.
+Explain to the ECT that the purpose of this module is to begin thinking about 'how pupils learn'.
 Much of this is based on what we have learnt from cognitive science and rests on our understanding of two important parts of the memory: long-term memory and working memory.
 These are very important considerations for teachers as they need to take into account the limitations of memory when planning and teaching.
 The working memory can easily become overloaded and this will be a focus for this topic on how to reduce the cognitive load.

 Help connect the ECT into the theme of this module with some of these questions: